PHO102B Digital Photographic Imaging - Spring 2023

 To be Successful in this Class

-1. The student will maintain a notebook containing all lecture and demonstration materials, course assignment spec sheets, and all negatives, proof sheets, and prints pertaining to assignments.
+1. The student will maintain a notebook containing all lecture and demonstration materials, course assignment spec sheets pertaining to assignments.

-2. Scan & digital capture all images used for class assignments.
+2. Students must digital capture all images during the current semester to be used for class assignments and final project.

-download/PRINT appropriate materials before class meets.
+download/PRINT appropriate materials each week.
 Print all How To's/Spec Sheets/Assignments

 Evaluation and Assessments:

 Grades will be determined by performance, practical application of knowledge and student attendance.
-These factors will be assessed by the completion of quizzes, assignments and the final project.
-If you do not receive a grade within 10 days it is your responsibility to contact me.
+These factors will be assessed by the completion of assignments and the final project.
+If you do not receive a grade within 10 days it is your responsibility to contact the instructor.

-BREAKDOWN OF GRADING SYSTEM (what will be discussed during the critique)
+BREAKDOWN OF GRADING SYSTEM (what will be discussed in the written critique)

 Work will be evaluated by the following criteria:

-1) Technique (print quality, presentation, demonstrated understanding of the technical)
+1) Technique (image quality, file quality, presentation, demonstrated understanding of the technical)

 2) Esthetics/Creative Expression (form, composition and what were you attempting to explore? did you succeed?)